 The sign up for the class is inside the Indiana Jones Adventure Outpost which is between Indiana Jones Epic Stunt Spectacular and the 50s Prime Time Café.

-You will meet at the Indiana Jones Adventure Outpost and check in.
-Then you are ready for your Jedi training at Disney World!
+You will meet at the Indiana Jones Adventure Outpost and check in at your appointed time.
+Then you are ready for your Disney Jedi training!

 The kids all put on their Jedi robes and are given light sabers before the show.
 The Cast Members go over rules.
 I will be honest there was not much explanation on what to expect during this time.
 It is kind of learn as you go but it was very organized.
 They check to see that everyone that signed up is checked in.

-Viewing Tip: I suggest having one person from your party arrive before to secure a spot.
+I suggest having one person from your party arrive at the show and another go with the kids to prepare.
+It is best to secure a spot early, before the young Jedi arrive.
 Otherwise you will be in the back watching.
 It is standing room only but my husband arrived with our 3 year old and we were able to see.

 A word of caution about the scare factor.
 Seeing Darth Vadar and Kylo Ren up close can be a scary encounter for a lot of children.
 The Cast Members are really great about reading your child and they are prepared for many situations.
 Near the end of the show my daughter was a little concerned about being on stage with Kylo Ren.
 She stayed in the back and everything went smoothly.

-I would highly recommend participating in the Jedi Training Academy.
+I would highly recommend participating in Disney Jedi Training Academy.
 It is fun for any Star Wars fan and made the kids feel like a real Jedi.
-For more tips about visiting Walt Disney World check out Tips for First Time Visits to Walt Disney World.

 *I do my best to bring you the most updated information but please check the website before finalizing plans.

 29 thoughts on “Jedi Training at Hollywood Studios: What You Need to Know”

 This is such a cool part of the park experience!
 Cannot wait until my kids are old enough!